Approved under fast-track planning, the scheme will be contained a within ‘U-Shaped’ building that will range from 4 to 6 storeys in height.

-Within the next four years, the heart of Main Street will be redeveloped, re-purposing existing derelict buildings and improving access to the Bracken River, landscaped green areas, water features, pathways and an event space.
+Within the next four years, the heart of Main Street will be redeveloped by re-purposing derelict buildings and improving access to the Bracken River.
+Additional landscaped green areas, water features, pathways and an event space will be added.

-The Harbour area will be re-imagined as a leisure destination, making the most of its scenic location adjacent to the town beach.
+The Harbour area will be re-created as a leisure destination, making the most of its scenic location adjacent to the town beach.